develone/microbit-_test/README.md

 Three tactile pushbuttons (two for user, one for reset).
 The micro bit can be program from cell phone using the Bluetooth.
 I have been able to test the example find my phone which when y press a Button Use the phone to tell you here I am.

+On power up and reset the micro displays "ULTIBO 98".
+Only 8 files are needed on the micro sd to boot on all version of the RPi RPi Zero, RPi, RPi2B, RPi3B and RPi3B+ bootcode.bin fixup.dat
+start.elf
+kernel=microbitdemo-kernel-RPI.img
+kernel=microbitdemo-kernel-RPI2.img
+kernel=microbitdemo-kernel-RPI3.img
+microbitdemo-cmdline.txt
+microbitdemo-config.txt